sininen-blue/2526-first-sem/computer-organization-and-architecture/all/day_08.md

 A synchronous bus runs on a crystal that usually runs between 5 - 133 MHz with all activities running in sync with the clock

 In our example, we'll be using a 100 MHz clock, which gives a bus cycle time of 10 ns.
-We'll also assme that reading from memory takes 15 nsec from the time the address is stable
+We'll also assume that reading from memory takes 15 ns from the time the address is stable

 <img class="mx-auto w-1/2" src="./images/day_08/fig5.png" alt="Synchronous Bus">